-You can get help and information from Pennsylvania Department of Human Services Medical Assistance Program (Medicaid)
+You can get help and information from Pennsylvania Medical Assistance (Medicaid)

 For more information about your Pennsylvania Medical Assistance (Medicaid) benefits or for help in handling a problem with your Pennsylvania Medical Assistance (Medicaid) benefits, contact your local County Assistance Office.
 A list of County Assistance Offices and their phone numbers can be found in Chapter 2, Section 6 of this document.
 You may also contact Pennsylvania Medical Assistance (Medicaid) directly at 1-800-692-7462 between 8:30 a.m. and 5:00 p.m., Monday through Friday or visit their website at: www.dhs.pa.gov/Services/Assistance/Pages/Medical-Assistance.aspx.
 Or you may contact your Community HealthChoices Plan.